Of all of the (very) strict rules that Disney cast members must follow, The Disney Point is one of the most important and most enforced!

 Because so many people from all around the world travel to Walt Disney World, we have to be careful we are not coming across rude or disrespectful.
 Disney is very aware of the different cultural rules and customs.
 And in many countries, pointing with one finger is considered extremely impolite.
-Thusly, “The Disney Point” was created.

-And having worked at Animal Kingdom for four months, “The Disney Point” is now engrained into my hand gestures.
-I rarely point with only one finger, ha!
-Additionally, it is a really funny inside story to tell people about.
-Recently, I was teaching a group of fifth graders.
+Having worked at Animal Kingdom for quite some time now, The Disney Point is now engrained into my hand gestures.
+I rarely point with only one finger, and I’ve heard that retired cast members still do it many years later!
+Recently, I was teaching a group of fifth-graders.
 I told them this little secret, and the whole class, including the teacher, loved it!
 I now have 24 fifth graders doing “The Disney Point”, ha!